Delicious homemade rhubarb jam is a perfect way to use up your spring rhubarb. This jam is so tasty on toast or a sandwich.

 Testing to see if the jam is done

-There are a few different ways to determine if your jam is done:
+There are a few different ways to determine if your jam is done.
+I usually use at least two methods to determine if my jam is fully set.

 - Test jam on a plate - scoop out a tablespoonful of jam onto a plate.
 Allow to cool for a minute and then run the back of a spoon through jam.
 If the jam stays separated, it is done.